Logic programming: Datalog

 Datalog is a database definition language, which combines a relational view of data, as in relational databases, with a logical view, as in logic programming.

 Relational databases use a relational calculus or relational algebra, with relational operations, such as union, intersection, set difference and cartesian product to specify queries, which access a database.
 Datalog uses logical connectives, such as or, and and not in the bodies of rules to define relations as part of the database itself.

-It was recognized early in the development of relational databases that recursive queries cannot be expressed in either relational algebra or relational calculus, and that this defficiency can be remedied by introducing a least-fixed-point operator.
+It was recognized early in the development of relational databases that recursive queries cannot be expressed in either relational algebra or relational calculus, and that this deficiency can be remedied by introducing a least-fixed-point operator.
 In contrast, recursive relations can be defined naturally by rules in logic programs, without the need for any new logical connectives or operators.

 Datalog differs from more general logic programming by having only constants and variables as terms.
 Moreover, all facts are variable-free, and rules are restricted, so that if they are executed bottom-up, then the derived facts are also variable-free.

 For example, consider the family database: